-Improving Colorado’s public education system is important not only for realizing our children’s full potential.
-A high-quality education system further benefits all Coloradans by creating a more skilled workforce and increasing economic growth in our communities.
-To ensure that every child graduates prepared for success in college, career, and life, we must eliminate opportunity gaps and guarantee all students access to high-quality programs and schools that meet their individual needs.
+Improving Colorado’s public education system is important for realizing our children’s full potential.
+Cultivating a high-quality education system benefits all Coloradans by creating a more skilled workforce, increasing economic growth in our communities.
+To ensure that every child graduates prepared for success in college, their career, and life, we must guarantee all students access to high-quality programs and schools that that are safe, supportive and inclusive and that meet their individual needs.

 Where Colorado Stands

 The COVID-19 pandemic has brought with it many new challenges for our public school students, who have experienced disruptions in their social, emotional, and academic learning.
 The most recent CMAS assessments, from spring 2021, offer a preliminary glimpse of how Colorado students were served over the 2020-2021 school year, in the midst of many COVID-related barriers.
 While the tests were administered on a limited basis, they suggest the growth of concerning inequities in our system, as students and families of color have been disproportionately impacted by the COVID-19 pandemic.
 Of the students who were able to come in to test, the English Language Arts (ELA) assessments were given to those in grades 3, 5 and 7, while Math assessments were given to students in grades 4, 6 and 8.